Friday, August 8, 2008

 Cacti growing wild around Cerbere area.

-Cacti growing wild around Banyuls sur Mer area.
+Cacti growing wild around the Banyuls-sur-Mer area.

 Banyuls sur Mer winery shops closed.